summer-solutions/orm/README.md

     receiver := NewLazyReceiver(engine)
     //optionally
-    err := receiver.Digest() //It will wait for new messages in queue, run receiver.DisableLoop() to run loop once }
+    receiver.Digest() //It will wait for new messages in queue, run receiver.DisableLoop() to run loop once }

 ```